single-cell-genetics/cellsnp-lite/doc/manual.rst

                          missing REFs in the input VCF for Mode 1.
-    --chrom STR          The chromosomes to use, comma separated [1 to 22] --cellTAG STR        Tag for cell barcodes, turn off with None [CB] --UMItag STR         Tag for UMI: UR, Auto, None.
-For Auto mode, use UR if barcodes are inputted, otherwise use None.
+    --chrom STR          The chromosomes to use, comma separated [1 to 22] --cellTAG STR        Tag for cell barcodes, turn off with None [CB] --UMItag STR         Tag for UMI: UB, Auto, None.
+For Auto mode, use UB if barcodes are inputted, otherwise use None.
 None mode means no UMI but read counts [Auto] --minCOUNT INT       Minimum aggragated count [20]
     --minMAF FLOAT       Minimum minor allele frequency [0.00]